bertrandcodes/Instagram/README.md

 # Instagram
-A mock-up of the Instagram app for iOS using Swift
+A mock-up of the Instagram app for iOS using Swift.